 Some teachers are blind about the Rapture and Bible prophecy.

 There are many theologians in some of the denominations who do not see that we are in the prophetic years because they allegorize or spiritualize all scripture dealing with the end times and the restoration of Israel.
 Unless there is clear indication for allegory, even common sense dictates that scripture writings should be taken in a literal sense.
 By allegorizing prophetic scripture these theologians can make it say just about anything they want.
 By applying the promises of God for Israel to the Church, they can do away with any literal fulfillment on earth.
 Scholars such as these really need to review why it is that they use human rationalization to distort the plain teaching of God's word.

-The Church is the body of Christ and is the firstborn into the promise of a new covenant.
+The Church are members in the Body of Christ and is the firstborn into the promise of a New Covenant.
 The Gentiles were grafted into that promise and that covenant because most of Israel rejected their Messiah and the natural branches were broken off so that wild branches could be grafted in (Gentiles).
-However, that promise and covenant was actually given to the house of Jacob and Judah without any conditions (Jer 31:31).
-When the nation of Israel acknowledges its offense, all in Israel who call on the name of the Lord will be grafted back in and receive their new covenant promise.
+However, that promise and covenant were actually given to the house of Jacob and Judah without any preconditions (Jer 31:31).
+When the nation of Israel acknowledges its offense, all in Israel who call on the name of the Lord will be grafted back in and receive this new covenant promise.

 Joe: 2:28 And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions:

 29 And also upon the servants and upon the handmaids in those days will I pour out my spirit.

 30 And I will shew wonders in the heavens and in the earth, blood, and fire, and pillars of smoke.